-Whether it’s getting fitter, stronger or losing inches/pounds, using the tips and psychological “hacks” below will give you a head-start!
+Whether it’s quitting smoking, drinking less, getting fitter or losing inches/pounds, using the tips and psychological “hacks” below will give you a head-start!

 Our New Normal Survey showed that people are finding it harder to keep physically fit during the unprecedented times we’re in right now…